OFS/ofs-platform-afu-bbb/plat_if_develop/ofs_plat_if/docs/PIM_board_vendors.md

 ## PIM Implementation ##

 The gen\_ofs\_plat\_if script, which composes a platform-specific PIM given an .ini file, uses the [ofs\_plat\_if/src/rtl/](../src/rtl/) tree as a template.
 The script copies sources into the target ofs\_plat\_if tree within a release, generates some top-level wrapper files and emits rules that import the generated tree for simulation or synthesis.
+SystemVerilog requires that packages be loaded in dependence order.
+A simple parser reads all generated source files during setup, looking for regular expressions that look like package imports, and emits source file lists in the required order.

 Some directories within the rtl tree are imported unchanged: